danog/MadelineProtoDocs/docs/docs/FEATURES.md

 ---
-title: Features
+title: "Features"
-description: MadelineProto can do everything official clients can do, and more!
+description: "MadelineProto can do everything official clients can do, and more!"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Features